esteinig/thicket/README.md

 ## Introduction

 Thicket is a Nextflow wrapper around popular ML phylogeny framework `RAxML-NG`, `PhyML 3` and `FastTree 2`.
-It paralellizes bootstrap computation (`Felsenstein`, `Transfer Bootstrap Expectation`, `Shimodaira-Hasegawa like local support values`) on any distributed systems available through Nextflow using `conda` environments, cloud support for `AWS` and `Google Cloud` and containerization with `Singularity`.
+It paralellizes bootstrap computation (`Felsenstein`, `Transfer Bootstrap Expectation`, `Shimodaira-Hasegawa like local support values`) on any distributed system available through Nextflow using `conda` environments, cloud support for `AWS Batch` and soon `Google Cloud`, as well as containerization with `Singularity`.

 The pipeline computes bootstrap replicates of an alignment using `golign` and can launch each replicate in a separate submission to job executors supported by Nextflow, such as `PBS/Torque` or `SGE`.
 If the input is a variant file in binary PLINK format for diploid genomes, a concatenated alignment can be generated, with options to exclude invariant sites or translate heterozygous sites into ambiguous IUPAC DNA codes before concatenation.
 Bootstraps are sumamrized using methods from any of the three tree constructors.
 Option strings for the main phylogeny and bootstrap replicate processes expose all arguments of the command line interfaces from the ML software used in Thicket.